 13 Ways to Get Known in Your Industry

-One of the biggest challenges of growing your practice is how to get known in your industry.
+One of the biggest challenges of growing your practice is how to get your business or practice known in your industry.
 We've got 13 ideas here!

 Peter Gene Hernandez was born on October 8, 1985, in Honolulu, Hawaii.
 He grew up in a musical family and performing shows in the city’s hotels, in particular as an Elvis impersonator.

-One of the biggest challenges of growing your practice is becoming known.
+One of the biggest challenges of growing your practice or business is how to become known.
 Thankfully you’re not looking to become famous, but you do want to be known in your industry for your expertise.

 It’s great to be able to have an area of expertise but unless you’re known for having that expertise then it’s hard to become known for it.
 This makes it hard to grow your practice.
 As Matt Church, the founder of Thought Leaders Business School says, 'An expert knows something and a thought leader is known for knowing something'.